springcard/springcard.pcsc.sdk/README.md

 ***Notes***

 - See [github.com/springcard/android-pcsclike/](https://github.com/springcard/android-pcsclike/) for a PC/SC-Like implementation on Android
-- See [github.com/springcard/ios-pcsclike/](https://github.com/springcard/ios-pcsclike/) for a PC/SC-Like implementation on Android
+- See [github.com/springcard/ios-pcsclike/](https://github.com/springcard/ios-pcsclike/) for a PC/SC-Like implementation on iOS

 ### Physical organisation of the SDK